Drinking wine from antique wine glasses can be enhanced further by some

 with a silver punch ladle with a whalebone handle.
 After dinner the silver brandy pan may be used to warm enough to full a noggin or two.

-A very fine George III sterling silver coaster from 1784 in excellent condition.
-For more antique silver including wine antiques, tankards, and decorative items please visit Scottish Antiques online store.
+A very fine sterling silver wine funnel made in London in 1788 in excellent condition.
+For more antique sterling silver, including a wide range of silver wine antiques, please visit Scottish Antiques online store.

 A very fine Art Nouveau claret jug from c1910 in good condition.
 For more antique glassware and silverware including Georgian, Victorian, and 20th century drinking and table glass please visit ScottishAntiques.com